brimdata/zed/docs/lake/design.md

 and historical content, and accessing its complete detail can provide insights about data layout, provenance, history, and so forth.
-Thus, Zed lake provides a means to query a pool's entire journal in all its detail   To do so, simply query a pool's journal by referring to the special sub-pool name `<pool>:journal`.
+Thus, Zed lake provides a means to query a pool's entire journal in all its detail.
+To do so, simply query a pool's journal by referring to the special sub-pool name `<pool>:journal`.

 For example, to aggregate a count of each journal entry type of the pool